Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

-After statistical subtraction of hadron contaminations and photonic electrons, the remaining electrons are the non-photonic ones.
-Figure~\ref{Fig:Purity_StoB_ratio} shows the ratio of non-photonic electron signal and photonic electron background as a function of $\pt$.
+After statistical subtraction of hadron contamination and photonic electrons, the remaining electrons are the non-photonic ones.
+Figure~\ref{Fig:Purity_StoB_ratio} shows the yield ratio of non-photonic electrons to photonic electron background as a function of $\pt$.